-The seismic rating of a building is generally limited by the lowest scoring element; therefore, the Building achieves an earthquake rating of 25%NBS(IL2) in accordance with the Guidelines.
+The seismic rating of a building is generally limited by the lowest scoring element; therefore, the Block C & D Buildings achieves an earthquake rating of 25%NBS(IL2) in accordance with the Guidelines.
 This rating is based on the Critical Structural Weakness (CSW) of the reinforced concrete (RC) walls out-of-plane capacity at the roof level to resist seismic parts loading.
-Further investigations of the roof connections are required to confirm this rating.
-The Building also contains other distinct elements that are classified as structural weaknesses (SW).
+The Buildings also contains other distinct elements that are classified as structural weaknesses (SW).